pnp/PnP-PowerShell/Documentation/docs-conceptual/sharepoint-pnp/sharepoint-pnp-cmdlets.md

 Cmdlet|Description|Platform
 :-----|:----------|:-------
 **[Get&#8209;PnPAccessToken](../../sharepoint-ps/sharepoint-pnp/Get-PnPAccessToken.md)** |Returns the current OAuth Access token|All
+**[Add&#8209;PnPOffice365GroupToSite](../../sharepoint-ps/sharepoint-pnp/Add-PnPOffice365GroupToSite.md)** |Groupifies a classic team site by creating an Office 365 group for it and connecting the site with the newly created group|SharePoint Online
 **[New&#8209;PnPSite](../../sharepoint-ps/sharepoint-pnp/New-PnPSite.md)** |BETA: This cmdlet is using early release APIs.
 Notice that functionality and parameters can change.
 Creates a new site collection|SharePoint Online
 **[Add&#8209;PnPSiteDesign](../../sharepoint-ps/sharepoint-pnp/Add-PnPSiteDesign.md)** |Creates a new Site Design on the current tenant.|SharePoint Online
 **[Get&#8209;PnPSiteDesign](../../sharepoint-ps/sharepoint-pnp/Get-PnPSiteDesign.md)** |Retrieve Site Designs that have been registered on the current tenant.|SharePoint Online